 Stephanie was a military spouse for 20 years and is a veteran homeschooler.
 She developed numerous homeschool curriculum freebies and notebooking pages as well as art unit studies for local homeschool co-ops.
 She is currently a master gardener and is pursuing a degree in horticulture.
 She is also starting a non-profit organization in memory of her daughter which empowers artists with mental illnesses and supports their families.

 * This post may contain affiliate links or sponsored content. * Welcome to the Hip Homeschool Hop!
-We’re happy to have you with us today!
-Have an awesome Tuesday!!
+We’re so glad you could join us!
 Looking to meet like-minded Homeschooling Moms?
-Stop by and browse through our Ultimate Homeschool Blogroll, and add your page if you aren’t already listed…
+Stop by and browse through our Ultimate Homeschool Blogroll, and add your page if you aren’t already listed there!
+Now, on to…

 6 Comments